 Yumanity Therapeutics is transforming drug discovery for neurodegenerative diseases caused by protein misfolding.
 We are passionate in our commitment to bring innovation to an area of critical global medical need and create a positive impact on the lives of patients with neurodegenerative diseases.

-While we do not currently have any openings, we invite you to check back often for new career opportunities and job descriptions below.
-If you would like to be considered for a position at Yumanity Therapeutics, please submit your CV with the title of the position in the subject line to firstname.lastname@example.org.
+If you would like to be considered for a position at Yumanity Therapeutics, please submit your CV with the title of the position in the subject line to email@example.com.

 Yumanity Therapeutics is transforming drug discovery for neurodegenerative diseases caused by protein misfolding.
 Despite the fact that an estimated 50 million people worldwide suffer from diseases affecting the brain and central nervous system, there are no approved disease-modifying therapies or cures.
 Yumanity is working to identify and develop new, disease-modifying therapies that address illnesses such as Alzheimer’s disease, Parkinson’s disease, and amyotrophic lateral sclerosis (ALS).
 The company’s approach concentrates on correcting the cellular pathologies driven by misfolded proteins, the altered biology or phenotypes driving these diseases.